A simple way of dealing with a common problem

 There are many situations when stores in combs becomes a problem, but they can all be dealt with in this way.
 If there is granulation, then uncap it, soak it in water for an hour or so, as the bees will remove it quicker, then put it on the bees.
-There is no need to uncap liquid stores, as the bees will do this and in any case it may drip, possibly alerting robbers.
+There is usually no need to uncap liquid stores, as the bees will do this, but I find the bees often remove capped stores quicker if it is uncapped.
 Uncapping can be done by scratching with an uncapping fork, but be aware it may drip, possibly alerting robbers.

 If you have a number of boxes, you need to make sure you don't overdo it, otherwise the bees may struggle to manage the amount.
 In general, I would only put one brood box or one fairly full super on a colony.
 If supers are half full or less then put two, but remember that granulated stores will take bees much longer to remove as they have to liquefy it first.

 If you have several boxes that need stores removing from, this can be done using one colony.
 Spare boxes can be kept bee and wasp proof until needed.
-One way is to place them above a crown board on the hive you are using, but closed off from bees below, otherwise they could store the food they have just removed from the bottom box, and closed from the top to prevent robbing.
+One way is to place them above a crown board on the hive you are using, but closed off from bees below, otherwise they could store the food they have just removed from the bottom box.
+They should be closed from the top with a crownboard to prevent robbing.
 You need to make sure there is enough room for the bees to store what they are moving, otherwise you may crowd the queen out.
 This can be supers if the stores is suitable or another brood box.
 The resulting combs are useful for feeding nuclei.

 I find this is much better than the usual advice of putting combs of stores above the brood box for the bees to clean out.
 If above them they can defend it better because there is no large opening and it is where they expect stores to be, so they may not remove it.
 In my experience bees are reluctant to remove uncapped stores above them, even though there is only a small opening.
 This is a different situation than when cleaning extracted combs, where they are obviously uncapped.